seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  thirty-five lanes were stale by rule and none now carries the new digest, no discovery search ran for the new UTC day, item 90 measured one coin of twenty-five — and the section printed five carried items in exactly the form a complete hunt prints them, on the first run of a revision the owner had asked for because catalysts were being found too late.
+  thirty-five lanes were stale by rule and none now carries the new digest, no discovery search ran for the new UTC day, item 90 measured one coin of twenty-five — and the section printed five carried items in exactly the form a complete hunt prints them, on the first run of a revision the owner had asked for because catalysts were being found too late. **Measured 21.09, second run:** every lane fresh under the current digest and every discovery search run, the string printed for six coins, three of them declared perpetuals with no structural row a move could ever be taken from — and a string that prints on every run means nothing on the one run it is true.
 - **A `СОЗРЕВАЕТ` trigger price carries the CURRENT price beside it and the distance in per cent.** «цена $1.4255 (сейчас $1.4730, −3.2%)» tells the Boss in one glance how far the setup is from arming; the trigger alone makes him fetch a second number to use the first.